virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Ways to Fight a Traffic Ticket in Virginia

-Upon receiving a traffic ticket, the individual must respond by paying within thirty (30) days or appearing for arraignment on the date stated on the ticket.
-A violator who intends to fight a ticket must contact the clerk of courts in the time window.
+Upon receiving a traffic ticket, the individual is expected to respond by paying within thirty (30) days or appearing for arraignment on the date stated on the ticket.
+A violator who intends to fight a ticket may contact the clerk of courts in the time window.
 The violator should have answers to the following questions:

 • Whether the date on the ticket is the court date or the contest window;